vivid-money/prefetchviewpool/README.md

 If you're using some of the implementation modules(Coroutines, RxJava *, Executor) then the usage will be as simple as following:

+In your activity's `onCreate()` or fragment's `onViewCreated()` add

 ``` Kotlin
 recycler.setupWithPrefetchViewPool { setPrefetchBound(viewType = 1, count = 20) }
         .bindToLifecycle(lifecycleOwner = this)
 ```

+and you're done

+## Sample

+You could see an example of usage in [sample](https://github.com/vivid-money/prefetchviewpool/blob/main/sample/src/main/java/vivid/money/prefetchviewpool/sample/MainActivity.kt)

 ## Download
 Library is distributed through JitPack